lf87/gulp-and-webpack-front-end-boilerplate/README.md

 **Default behaviour**: Cleans all your distribution files and folders.

-**Additional Notes**: If modifying this function, be careful not to delete your source files!
+**Additional Notes**: If modifying this function, be careful not to delete your source files

-## Updating packages

-You can update packages with the `$ ncu -u` command, or just `$ ncu` to check the current and most recent version.
-Please refer to this for my information: https://www.npmjs.com/package/npm-check-updates